oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/intro/intro.md

 2. After creating the account, we [access the development website](https://developer.riotgames.com/) to find our development API key.
 Note that by default, the development API key expires every 24 hours.
 So, if you're planning to generate a dataset for more than 24 hours at a time, in the end you'll start getting HTTP unauthorized errors.
 To fix this, just regenerate the API key and use the new one.
     ![get api key](images/lab1-apikey.png)

-> Note: if you run into issues while you're obtaining the API key / you're not able to login to [the developer portal](https://developer.riotgames.com):
+> **Note**: if you run into issues while you're obtaining the API key / you're not able to login to [the developer portal](https://developer.riotgames.com):

 ![error logging in](images/loginfailed.png)